How to Hike Cadini di Misurina: Complete Trail Guide (2026)

 Where to Stay Nearby

-Hotels: Look for accommodation in Misurina (closest), Auronzo di Cadore (cheaper options), or Cortina d’Ampezzo (upscale, more amenities).
+Hotels: Look for accommodation in Misurina (closest to the trailhead), Auronzo di Cadore (more budget-friendly options), or Cortina d'Ampezzo (upscale, most amenities, about 30 minutes away).

-Dolomiti Lodge Alverà - A gorgeous alpine-style boutique hotel right outside of Cortina d'Ampezzo with an on-site spa, pool and restaurant.
+• Dolomiti Lodge Alverà - A gorgeous alpine-style boutique hotel just outside Cortina d'Ampezzo with an on-site spa, pool, and restaurant.

-Skyview Chalets - Upscale adults-only lakeside chalets located on the same property as Camping Toblacher See (Lago di Dobbiaco).
+• Skyview Chalets - Upscale adults-only lakeside chalets on the same property as Camping Toblacher See.

-Chalet Alpenrose - Located right beside Lago di Misurina, this apartment-style hotel with all-around fantastic reviews is one of the closest accommodations you can get to the toll road/trailhead.
+• Chalet Alpenrose - Right beside Lago di Misurina - one of the closest accommodations to the toll road and trailhead.

-B&B HOTEL Passo Tre Croci - I've stayed here multiple times after hiking the Cadini trail, since it's quite close to the trailhead at Rifugio Auronzo (20-25 minutes).
-Basic but comfy and offers convenient on-site dining.
+• B&B HOTEL Passo Tre Croci - I've stayed here multiple times after hiking Cadini - 20-25 minutes from the trailhead, super basic but still comfortable with convenient on-site dining options.

 Looking down on Auronzo di Cadore from the trail